lzanella9/TourScheduler/README.md

 ## Plan Management
 ### Milestones
-- CRUD for Events
+- CRUD for Events - May 26
-- CRUD Join an Event (Booking)
+- CRUD Join an Event (Booking) - May 26
-- Authentication using Email
+- Authentication to CRUD Events - May 30
-- Authenticatication using Facebook and Google
+- Publish app Jun 5